99designs/aws-vault/README.md

 ### Backends

-You can choose different secret storage backends, which may be particularly useful on Linux.
+You can choose among different pluggable secret storage backends.
 By default, Linux uses an encrypted file.
 You can use your system keyring by choosing the secret-service backend which [abstracts over Gnome/KDE](https://specifications.freedesktop.org/secret-service/).

-    AWS_VAULT_BACKEND=secret-service
+See the [USAGE](./USAGE.md) document for more help and tips.

 ## Security